vauxite-org/typescript-logging/docs/latest_categorized.md

 You can download both bundles and documentation from here: [Documentation](https://github.com/mreuvers/typescript-logging/tree/master/downloads/bundle/latest)

+### Changing default configuration
-**Changing default configuration** can be done through CategoryServiceFactory.setDefaultConfiguration(..).
+Can be done through CategoryServiceFactory.setDefaultConfiguration(..).
 Check the documentation for details, as each class is documented on how to be used.

+### Changing log levels dynamically
-**Changing log levels dynamically** when an app runs, you can use the developer extension, see: [typescript-logging-extension](https://github.com/mreuvers/typescript-logging-extension) for details.
+When an app runs, you can use the developer extension , see: [typescript-logging-extension](https://github.com/mreuvers/typescript-logging-extension) for details.

-In a future release a console api will be provided as well, to support similar options like the plugin does.
+You can also use the console control API for this since 0.3.
+For details see [here](latest_console_control.md).

 ## Browser developer extension